techenthusiast167/DeepWebHarvester/README.md

 # DeepWebHarvester

-A stealthy Python dark web scraper using Tor.
-Crawl .onion sites anonymously, with retries, rate-limiting, and automatic Tor circuit renewal.
-Created for ethical OSINT with a hacker vibe.
-Handle pages, extract links, save data safely.
+Is an advanced Python-based crawler designed to anonymously navigate and extract valuable intelligence from the dark web’s ".onion" sites.
+By leveraging Tor’s anonymity network, the tool ensures secure, privacy-respecting access while implementing robust features such as automatic retries, rate-limiting to prevent detection, and periodic Tor circuit renewal to evade tracking.
+Built with an ethical OSINT mindset and a hacker vibe, DeepWebHarvester systematically handles website pages, extracts relevant links, and safely saves the data in structured formats for analysis.
+It is an essential tool for cybersecurity professionals and researchers seeking proactive threat intelligence from the darkest corners of the internet.

 # Importance in Cybersecurity and OSINT